ryanmcdonough/Am-I-Dead-Yet/README.md

 Is My Name Dead Yet?
 =============

-Checks your twitter feed and see's if you're dead.
+Checks your twitter feed and checks if you're dead.

 Just upload to any hosting and you're good to go.
+Guaranteed to cause your relatives/parents/friends to go "Why are you doing this?"

 DEMO: http://isryanmcdonoughdeadyet.co.uk